Oskar-Norberg/RNGOEngine-Core/README.md

 Example: `cd Runtime && cmake -G "Visual Studio 19"`

 ## Troubleshooting:
+* To compile it select either the RNGOEngine_Editor (editor) or RNGOEngine_Core (core/runtime) target.
+The others are either from libraries or will be compiled as part of said target.
 * Some generators and toolchains may not yet support C++23, try downloading a toolchain compatible with C++23 if it doesn't compile properly.